dr207-CS4099/dispel4py-client/README.md

 # Getting started with code-to-code search in Laminar
-Running uploadExamples.py will upload a small sample of PEs to the database, an example of expected search inputs can be seen in sentiPEs.py.
+Running uploadExamples.py will upload a small sample of PEs to the database and an example of expected search inputs can be seen in sentiPEs.py.
 This will provide the user with a feel for the functionality of this program.

 ```